allenchenqaq/Histogram-Generator/README.md

 # Histogram-Generator
-In this assignment, we would like to implement a client-side tool to visually see the distribution of students’ grades in a class.
+In this project, we would like to implement a client-side tool to visually see the distribution of students’ grades in a class.
 Given an array of grades, the user should be able to adjust cutoffs and see the resulting histogram displayed dynamically.

 ### Part A - HTML/CSS: